 Let’s discuss each edition one by one so that we can understand the difference between all these Windows 10 editions.

 Windows 10 Home mostly comes pre-installed in the laptops you buy.
 It contains all the major features included in Windows 10 like Cortana, Microsoft Edge, Continuum, universal apps etc.

 The things missing are mostly related to networking.
 The home edition can’t be joined to a Microsoft domain network and it does not include a group policy editor.
 However, you can install the group policy editor separately in Windows 10 Home.

 If you are going to use Windows 10 on your home computer, Windows 10 Home is suitable for you.
 Other features not included in Windows 10 Home include Bitlocker, Enterprise Mode IE, Remote Desktop and Client Hyper-V.

 Windows 10 Pro

 Windows 10 Professional edition is mostly used in Office environments where joining a Windows Server domain is required.
-Windows 10 Pro comes with all the features of Windows 10 Home and features like Group Policy Management, Bitlocker encryption, Remote Desktop, Hyper-V, Azure Active Directory join ability, enterprise data protection, Windows Update for business etc.
+Windows 10 Pro comes with all the features of Windows 10 Home and features like Group Policy Management, Bitlocker Encryption, Remote Desktop, Hyper-V, Azure ability to join Active Directory, enterprise data protection and Windows Update for business etc.